isomerpages/mse-zerowaste/pages/citizens_workgroup.md

 If you are keen to participate in the Workgroup, kindly register your interest [here](www.form.gov.sg) before 23 August 2019.

-If you are successful in your application, you will be notified via email by end-August.
+If you are successful in your application, you will be notified via email by mid-September.